OctopusDeploy/docs/docs/administration/community/index.md

 ### How to switch to Community Server

-Select your Server licence, and on the overview pane under the serial select "Change licence"
+Select your Server license, and on the overview pane under the serial select "Change license"

 ![](images/octopus-server-change-license.png "width=500")